juliannogueira/CS-344-Program-3/README.txt

 Course: CS-344
 Assignment: Program-3

+Notes

+    The behavior of SIGTSTP is altered when running the program from within make and valgrind.
+Therefore, it is recommended to test SIGTSTP functionality by Method 2.

+    All other shell functionality is normal within make and valgrind.

-To compile the code:
+To compile the code

+    Method 1

         make

-To run the program:
+To run the program

-    Method 1:
+    Method 1

         make run

-    Method 2:
+    Method 2

         ./smallsh

-To check for memory leaks:
+To check for memory leaks

-    Method 1:
+    Method 1

         make check

-    Method 2:
+    Method 2

         valgrind --leak-check=yes ./smallsh